 While grouping changes into weekly or fortnightly updates is appropriate for some products, anything less frequent means you risk losing out on the benefit of seeing your changes in production and using that feedback to inform your next steps.

 One of the underlying blockers to both CI/CD and Agile is a lack of trust, which results in teams not being empowered to do what’s needed.
-Requiring multiple levels of approval for decisions or changes will slow down the pipeline and undermine the benefit of rapid feedback.
+Requiring multiple levels of approval for decisions or changes will slow down the process and undermine the benefit of rapid feedback.

 An empowered team requires team members to deliver working software and management to give teams the right tools and environment to enable them to do the job.

 Agile is sometimes misrepresented as a fixed set of rules that must be applied in a specific way.
-By understanding the rationale and adapting the principles to your organization – while watching out for anti-patterns – you can promote an Agile mindset.
+By understanding the rationale and adapting the principles to your organization – while watching out for anti-patterns – you can promote an Agile continuous integration mindset.

-Adopting CI/CD will help you put Agile values into practice and realize the benefits of iterative development cycles and frequent releases.
+Adopting CI/CD methodologies will help you put Agile values into practice and realize the benefits of iterative development cycles and frequent releases.